wbarobinson/universe/design_pattern_desicions.md

 The pseudo-random shift is just the timestamp modulo 128.
 While I am cognizant of the timestamp's manipulability by miners, I am not worried about someone taking the extra effort to get a good result and the same goes for all other pseudo-random elements in this process.

 The next step is to select a pseudo-random partner poem.
 This, like the bit shift, is a simple modulo of the timestamp.
 The next step would normally have been to take that same mask and to NAND the partner poem.
 By doing so, the partner poem could AND mask the selected poem to produce a child where most words would be atomically merged.
 However, the NAND function does not exist, so I created a workaround where a second mask is introduced in the global variables.
-This mask is 0xffffffffffffffffffffffffffffffffffffffffffffffffffffffffff and gets OR (r) masked by the bit shifted mask, thus producing the complementary mask required to AND the partner poem.
+This mask is 0xffffffffffffffffffffffffffffffffffffffffffffffffffffffffff and gets OR masked by the bit shifted mask, thus producing the complementary mask required to AND the partner poem.

 #On Partial Word Atomicity
 I could have bitshifted in such a way as to produce perfect word atomicity, but I instead made it so there would likely be 2 newly introduced words or punctuations.